| NPPA Notifies All Medical Devices As Drugs

 focus on R&D and skill development, etc. There is, thus, a need for a mechanism

+to compensate for the manufacturing disability.
 The PLI scheme aims to boost domestic manufacturing by

 attracting large investments in medical device sector.
 Under the scheme,